CALL TO BOYCOTT SHAM HEARING!

 Re: Oct.
 22nd City Council hearing on Small Business Jobs Survival Act , (Jobs Survival Act).
-The SBC is asking all advocates to follow us in calling this bill, the Jobs Survival Act out of respect to all small business workers, the forgotten victims of the unchecked greed wreaking havoc on our local economy.
+The SBC is asking all advocates to follow us in calling for a boycott of this hearing.
+Please boycott out of respect to all small business workers, the forgotten victims of the unchecked greed wreaking havoc on our local economy.
 Lawmakers need to begin to care for the lost jobs from their growing empty storefronts, or voters will ask “when will jobs matter for politicians?”

 Though SBC members, lead by Sung Soo Kim and Sherri Donovan Esq., wrote the original version of the Jobs Survival Act in 1986 and every one of the seven changes to update the bill including the latest 21st Century version in 2008, selecting seven past prime sponsors, organizing and testifying at 11 hearings on the bill, successfully defending the legality of the bill several times, and fighting vigorously for the past 9 years advocating for justice and a hearing,

 Today, we call for a Boycott of the

 Our “deprived social class”, desperate small business owners, long denied a voice in government, their futures jeopardized or destroyed, deserve economic justice - a government that works for them not for a real estate lobby.
 The evidence is overwhelmingly compelling.
 This hearing, orchestrated by a powerful real estate lobby, will be a sham and rigged.